telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 Generally, the editor's content is saved in a database without the external style sheets.
 This means only the inline styles will be preserved when the content is saved in a database.

-To define a default font for the editor content when it is submitted to the server you should use inline styles.
+To define a default font for the editor content when it is submitted to the server, you should use inline styles.
 You can use one of the following approaches:

 * [Define a wrapper element with a particular font for the content area](#define-a-wrapper-element-with-a-particular-font-for-the-content-area)
 * [Wrap the editor's content in an element with a desired font on submit](#wrap-the-editors-content-in-an-element-with-a-desired-font-on-submit)